Forcing axioms and coronas of $C^*$-algebras: Approximate maps

 be an isomorphism.
-If $\iso$ is trivial as in Definition~\ref{defin:trivialredprod} then $\iso$ has a Borel graph.
-On the other hand, if $\iso$ has a Borel graph, and for each $n$, $A_n$ and $B_n$ have no central projections, and for each $n$ $A_n$ has the metric approximation property, then $\iso$ is trivial as in Definition~\ref{defin:trivialredprod}. \end{proposition}
+Then \begin{enumerate} \item If $\iso$ is asymptotically algebraic then $\iso$ is topologically trivial; \item if $\iso$ is topologically trivial, each $A_n$ and $B_n$ have no nontrivial central projections, and each $A_n$ has the Metric Approximation Property, then $\iso$ is asymptotically algebraic. \end{enumerate} \end{proposition}